-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents and short-term investments.

+Cash and cash equivalents

 The Company maintains deposit accounts at financial institutions that are in excess of federally insured limits.
 The Company has not experienced any losses in such accounts and believes it is not exposed to significant risk on its cash due to the financial position of the depository institution in which those deposits are held.
 The Company limits its exposure to credit loss by generally placing its cash in high credit quality financial institutions and investment in non FDIC insured money market funds denominated and payable in U.S. dollars.